TiC-1/fizzbuzz/README.md

 expected: 'Fizz'
 actual:   undefined
 ```
 In all the error messages, tape is telling us that it expected 'Fizz' but the actual value that was returned from our fizzbuzz function was undefined.
-This is because we haven't written the code to deal with this edge case yet, so by default our function returns undefined.
+This is because we haven't written the code to deal with this yet, so by default our function returns undefined.

 **3. Now write some code to make the tests pass.
 Inside fizzbuzz.js, type the following:**